Skip to main content

 • Skills in microsurgical reconstruction in an acute and delayed setting.

-Number of main operations the Fellow could expect to be involved in:
+The number of main operations the fellow could expect to be involved in:

 • Free flap - 50 (gracilis, scapular, LD, DIEP, ALT)